18kd46/projects/README.md

 A mini project with Open Cv
-     - Its about face detection with a picture
+     - Its about face detection with a picture and face detection using system webcam